 Reverting to an older version of a document

-To retrieve an older revision of a document, open the file you want to change.
-Click File > Version History.
-Then, select See Version History.
-A new screen will open up, and a bar will appear on the document’s right side.
-This bar lists the previous revisions in chronological order.
-Click on any one of them to get a preview of that specific revision.
-If it’s the one you’re after, click the blue Restore This Version button that appears at the top of the screen.
-Once you click, everything will return to its former state.
-Another helpful feature in the version history is the ability to see who made changes.
-If necessary, you can lock down your doc so only you (and trusted colleagues or contacts) can edit — while allowing other authorized users a view-only privilege.
+To recover a previous version of your document, open the file you want to change.
+Click File and Version History, then choose See Version History.
+A new screen will open, and a bar will appear on the document’s right side.
+That bar is the key: it will list all former revisions in chronological order.
+Click on any one of them to get a preview of that revision.
+When you find the correction you’d like to revert to, click the blue Restore This Version button that appears at the top of the screen, and it’ll change immediately.
+This revision history is also helpful because it shows exactly who made which changes.
+If you notice one person tends to be more problematic, you can change their editing rights to read-only rights.

 - How to use Google Docs